 Rinse leaves in a colander with cold water to remove surface dirt/sand.
 Remove excess moisture after washing by patting leaves dry.

-Chop the remaining leaf to your desired size and discard tough stem/root portion.
+Chop the remaining leaf to your desired size and discard the tough stem/root portion.

 The best lettuces are those picked fresh from the garden.
 Eat as soon as possible after purchase.

 Iceberg lettuce is most often eaten raw, but it can also be cooked.

 Raw lettuce is mainly served as a salad, dressed with vinaigrette or mayonnaise, or used in sandwiches and burgers.